arctrong/md2html/README.md

 ````

 This will convert file `test.txt` into file `test.html` using default parameters.
 The Java version
 usage is similar.
-With batch processing scripts, create a *list file* like this:
+With bulk processing scripts, create a *list file* like this:

 ````
 -i doc_src/index.md -o doc/index.html --title "My greatest home page"